yextconsulting/pages-starter-react-consulting/README.md

 3. Run `yext resources apply platform-config/config` to apply the required configuration resources to your account.
 4. Run `yext resources apply platform-config/entities` to add the necessary entities to your account.
 This includes a test location entity which can be deleted before running the apply command if desired.

-   - You will be prompted to enter several API keys during this step which power reviews, nearby locations and search experience components.
+   - You will be prompted to enter several API keys during this step which power the `<Reviews>`, `<Nearby>` and `<Locator>` components.
 If you do not plan to use these components, you can skip the API key input by pressing Enter.
    - The Reviews API key should come from a developer app with Read access to the Management API > Reviews endpoint.
    - For both the Nearby API key as well as the Search API key, you can use an API key from any search experience in your account or a developer app with Read access to the Content Delivery API > Entities endpoint.
    - These keys will live on the Site entity that is created during this step, so you can always update or add the keys later once the entity has been created.